ssganesh035/docs-3/advanced-usage/app-webhooks/README.md

 # 🔗 HTTP Webhooks

-Before diving into the webhooks documentation, consider reading [Pusher's documentation regarding webhooks](https://pusher.com/docs/channels/server\_api/webhooks) to understand the basics of webhooks when using the Pusher protocol.
+Before diving into the webhooks documentation, you may want to check out [Pusher's documentation on webhooks](https://pusher.com/docs/channels/server_api/webhooks) to understand the basics of webhooks in the Pusher protocol.

+## Webhook Configuration

-Each [app](../../app-management/introduction.md) definition contains a `webhooks` array which will contain data structures formatted like the following:
+Each [app](../../app-management/introduction.md) definition includes a `webhooks` array with structures formatted as follows:

 ```json
 {